pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-folder
     ```

-The above three examples uses three methods to grant permissions to back up data to Amazon S3 storage.
+The three examples above use three methods to grant permissions to back up data to Amazon S3 storage.
 The `acl`, `endpoint`, `storageClass` configuration items of Amazon S3 can be ignored.

-#### Configure ACL policies

-Amazon S3 supports the following ACL policies:

-- `private`
-- `public-read`
-- `public-read-write`
-- `authenticated-read`
-- `bucket-owner-read`
-- `bucket-owner-full-control`

-If the ACL policy is not configured, the `private` policy is used by default.
-For the detailed description of these access control policies, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html).

-#### Configure storageClass types

-Amazon S3 supports the following `storageClass` types:

-- `STANDARD`
-- `REDUCED_REDUNDANCY`
-- `STANDARD_IA`
-- `ONEZONE_IA`
-- `GLACIER`
-- `DEEP_ARCHIVE`

-If `storageClass` is not configured, `STANDARD_IA` is used by default.
-For the detailed description of these storage types, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html).

-#### Configure Backup CR
+For more information about S3-compatible storage configuration, refer to [S3 storage fields](backup-restore-overview.md#s3-storage-fields).

+In the examples above, some parameters in `.spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.
+For more information about BR configuration, refer to [BR fields](backup-restore-overview.md#br-fields).

+Since TiDB Operator v1.1.6, if you want to back up data incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
+For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).

+For more information about the `Backup` CR fields, refer to [Backup CR fields](backup-restore-overview.md#backup-cr-fields).

-After creating the `Backup` CR, use the following command to check the backup status:
+After you create the `Backup` CR, view the backup status by running the following command:

 {{< copyable "shell-regular" >}}

 ```shell
 kubectl get bk -n test1 -o wide
 ```

-More `Backup` CR parameter description:

-- `.spec.metadata.namespace`: the namespace where the `Backup` CR is located.
-- `.spec.tikvGCLifeTime`: the temporary `tikv_gc_life_time` time setting during the backup.
-Defaults to 72h.

-    Before the backup begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator adjusts the value of `tikv_gc_life_time` to the value of `spec.tikvGCLifeTime`.
-This operation makes sure that the backup data is not garbage-collected by TiKV.

-    After the backup, no matter whether the backup is successful or not, as long as the previous `tikv_gc_life_time` is smaller than `.spec.tikvGCLifeTime`, TiDB Operator will try to set `tikv_gc_life_time` to the previous value.

-    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_life_time` and treats the backup as failed.
-At this time, you can view `tikv_gc_life_time` of the current TiDB cluster using the following statement:

-    {{< copyable "sql" >}}

-    ```sql
-    select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
-    ```

-    In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (10m by default), it means TiDB Operator failed to automatically recover the value.
-Therefore, you need to set `tikv_gc_life_time` back to the previous value manually:

-    {{< copyable "sql" >}}

-    ```sql
-    update mysql.tidb set VARIABLE_VALUE = '10m' where VARIABLE_NAME = 'tikv_gc_life_time';
-    ```

-    > **Note:**
-    >
-    > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit `spec.tikvGCLifeTime`.

-- * `.spec.cleanPolicy`: The clean policy of the backup data when the backup CR is deleted.

-    Three clean policies are supported:

-    * `Retain`: On any circumstances, retain the backup data when deleting the backup CR.
-    * `Delete`: On any circumstances, delete the backup data when deleting the backup CR.
-    * `OnFailure`: If the backup fails, delete the backup data when deleting the backup CR.

-    If this field is not configured, or if you configure a value other than the three policies above, the backup data is retained.

-    Note that in v1.1.2 and earlier versions, this field does not exist.
-The backup data is deleted along with the CR by default.
-For v1.1.3 or later versions, if you want to keep this behavior, set this field to `Delete`.

-- `.spec.from.host`: the address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `basic-tidb`.
-- `.spec.from.port`: the port of the TiDB cluster to be backed up.
-- `.spec.from.user`: the accessing user of the TiDB cluster to be backed up.
-- `.spec.from.tidbSecretName`: the secret of the user password of the `.spec.from.user` TiDB cluster.
-- `.spec.from.tlsClientSecretName`: the secret of the certificate used during the backup.

-    If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to back up data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.from.tlsClient.tlsSecret` parameter to specify a secret for the backup.
-To generate the secret, run the following command:

-    {{< copyable "shell-regular" >}}

-    ```shell
-    kubectl create secret generic ${secret_name} --namespace=${namespace} --from-file=tls.crt=${cert_path} --from-file=tls.key=${key_path} --from-file=ca.crt=${ca_path}
-    ```

-    > **Note:**
-    >
-    > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit `spec.from`.

-- `.spec.tableFilter`: BR only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
-This field can be ignored by default.
-If the field is not configured, BR backs up all schemas except the system schemas.

-    > **Note:**
-    >
-    > To use the table filter to exclude `db.table`, you need to add the `*.*` rule to include all tables first.
-For example:

-    ```
-    tableFilter:
-    - "*.*"
-    - "!db.table"
-    ```

-In the examples above, some parameters in `.spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.

-Since TiDB Operator v1.1.6, if you want to back up incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
-For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).

-* `.spec.br.cluster`: The name of the cluster to be backed up.
-* `.spec.br.clusterNamespace`: The `namespace` of the cluster to be backed up.
-* `.spec.br.logLevel`: The log level (`info` by default).
-* `.spec.br.statusAddr`: The listening address through which BR provides statistics.
-If not specified, BR does not listen on any status address by default.
-* `.spec.br.concurrency`: The number of threads used by each TiKV process during backup.
-Defaults to `4` for backup and `128` for restore.
-* `.spec.br.rateLimit`: The speed limit, in MB/s.
-If set to `4`, the speed limit is 4 MB/s.
-The speed limit is not set by default.
-* `.spec.br.checksum`: Whether to verify the files after the backup is completed.
-Defaults to `true`.
-* `.spec.br.timeAgo`: Backs up the data before `timeAgo`.
-If the parameter value is not specified (empty by default), it means backing up the current data.
-It supports data formats such as "1.5h" and "2h45m".
-See [ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more information.
-* `.spec.br.sendCredToTikv`: Whether the BR process passes its GCP privileges to the TiKV process.
-Defaults to `true`.
-* `.spec.br.options`: The extra arguments that BR supports.
-It accepts an array of strings, supported since TiDB Operator v1.1.6.
-This could be used to specify the last backup timestamp `--lastbackupts` for incremental backup.

-#### Configure S3-compatible providers

-Supported S3-compatible `provider`s are as follows:

-- `alibaba`：Alibaba Cloud Object Storage System (OSS), formerly Aliyun
-- `digitalocean`：Digital Ocean Spaces
-- `dreamhost`：Dreamhost DreamObjects
-- `ibmcos`：IBM COS S3
-- `minio`：Minio Object Storage
-- `netease`：Netease Object Storage (NOS)
-- `wasabi`：Wasabi Object Storage
-- `other`：Any other S3 compatible provider

 ## Scheduled full backup